Your Guide - Side Return Extensions

 Do I need planning permission for a side return extension?

-One of the main things to look out for is whether you live in a conservation area - if this is the case, you will most likely require planning permission.
-As side return extensions are popular for Victorian properties then there is a higher chance that your home is in a conservation area and therefore requires planning permission, even if the size falls within permitted development.
+One of the main things to look out for is whether you live in designated area such as a conservation area - if this is the case, you will require planning permission.
+As side return extensions are popular for Victorian properties then there is a higher chance that your home is in a conservation area and therefore will require planning permission, even if the size falls within permitted development.
 We advise that you speak to your local planning department and architect to get more advice.

 If you think that your extension is within permitted development, then you can pay your local planning department for pre-planning advice.
 For a fee, they will be able to suggest whether your home is within permitted development and changes you could make to your plans to keep it within permitted development.